Akkadian Empire: Later copies and literary compositions

+Archaeology

-Understanding of the Akkadian Empire continues to be hampered by the fact that its capital Akkad has not yet been located, despite numerous attempts.
-Precise dating of archaeological sites is hindered by the fact that there are no clear distinctions between artifact assemblages thought to stem from the preceding Early Dynastic period, and those thought to be Akkadian.
+Identifying architectural remains is hindered by the fact that there are sometimes no clear distinctions between features thought to stem from the preceding Early Dynastic period, and those thought to be Akkadian.
 Likewise, material that is thought to be Akkadian continues to be in use into the Ur III period.

-Many of the more recent insights on the Akkadian Empire have come from excavations in the Upper Khabur area in modern northeastern Syria which was to become a part of Assyria after the fall of Akkad.
-For example, excavations at Tell Mozan (ancient Urkesh) brought to light a sealing of Tar'am-Agade, a previously unknown daughter of Naram-Sin, who was possibly married to an unidentified local endan (ruler).
-The excavators at nearby Tell Leilan (ancient Shekhna/Shubat-Enlil) have used the results from their investigations to argue that the Akkadian Empire came to an end due to a sudden drought, the so-called 4.2 kiloyear event.
-The impact of this climate event on Mesopotamia in general, and on the Akkadian Empire in particular, continues to be hotly debated.
+There is a similar issue with cuneiform tablets.
+In the early Akkadian Empire tablets and the signs on them are much like those from earlier periods, before developing into the much different Classical Sargonic style.

+With the capital, Akkad, still unlocated, archaeological remains of the empire are still to be found, mainly at the cities where they established regional governors.
+An example is Adab where Naram-Sin established direct imperial control after Adab joined the "great revolt".
+After destroying the city of Mari the Akkadian Empire rebuilt it as an administrative center with an imperial governor.
+The city of Nuzi was established by the Akkadians and a number of economic and administrative texts were found there.
+Similarly, there are Marad, Nippur, Tutub and Ebla.

 Excavation at the modern site of Tell Brak has suggested that the Akkadians rebuilt a city ("Brak" or "Nagar") on this site, for use as an administrative center.
 The city included two large buildings including a complex with temple, offices, courtyard, and large ovens.

 Dating and periodization

-The Akkadian period is generally dated to 2334–2154 BC (according to the middle chronology).
-The short-chronology dates of 2270–2083 BC are now considered less likely.
+The Akkadian period is generally dated to 2,334–2,154 BC (according to the middle chronology).
+The short-chronology dates of 2,270–2,083 BC are now considered less likely.
 It was preceded by the Early Dynastic Period of Mesopotamia (ED) and succeeded by the Ur III Period, although both transitions are blurry.
 For example, it is likely that the rise of Sargon of Akkad coincided with the late ED Period and that the final Akkadian kings ruled simultaneously with the Gutian kings alongside rulers at the city-states of both Uruk and Lagash.
 The Akkadian Period is contemporary with EB IV (in Israel), EB IVA and EJ IV (in Syria), and EB IIIB (in Turkey).